cpjet64/ScavengersCommunitySupportTool/release/README.md

 #### This tool will create the following files on your computer:
 (These files are created and deleted automatically)

-%localappdata%\Temp\SCSTInfo.log
-(This file contains the PC information)
+%localappdata%\Temp\SCSTInfo.log (This file contains the PC information)

-%localappdata%\Temp\SCSTRepair.log
-(This file containts the PC information and the repair tool logs)
+%localappdata%\Temp\SCSTRepair.log (This file containts the PC information and the repair tool logs)
+%localappdata%\Temp\SCSTDiscord.txt (This file contains the Discord username you were prompted to enter when you selected Data Collector or Repair)

 #### This tool will download and install the following files on your computer: